Luganskaya-Svetlana/Physalis/README.md

   system print dialog
 - [x] Generate sitemap.xml
 - [x] Add 'similar problems' field to admin panel
+- [ ] Option to generate pdf when creating a 'variant'.
+- [ ] Case-insensitive inexact search (possibly need to move db to Postgre)
 - [ ] Rewrite 'similar problems' implementation using 'variants', allow user to see the list with all 'similar problems'
 - [ ] Search id range (example: 1, 4, 8-13, 20-26).
 Important: users will be able to
   generate their own variants.
+Allow to generate page with solutions for chosen ids (probably need to limit number of problems up to 50 or so).
+- [ ] Add *optional* caching for 'flatpages'.
+  Set in admin panel whether to cache the page.
+  Set time to store the cache in admin panel.
 - [ ] Add field 'original number' in admin panel for problems.
-Use case: check whether the problem already added to the database.
+Use case: check whether the problem has already been added to the database.
+Warn user when he is trying to create a problem with the same 'source' and 'original_number'.
 - [ ] Remove 'edit' buttun from /tags/
 - [ ] /problems/last/ redirects to the last problem
 - [ ] https://phys.pro/problems/?page=last redirects to the last page